quuppalabs/android-quuppa-taglib/README.md

 ## License

 Licensed under Apache 2.0 License.

+Additional Terms:
+Neither the name "Quuppa" nor the names of the contributors to the android-quuppa-taglib repository may be used to endorse or promote products derived from the android-quuppa-taglib repository without the prior written permission of Quuppa Oy.